 Instructions: For hot cereal, add 1 part oats to 6 parts boiling water.
 Reduce heat to medium and continue cooking for up to 45 minutes stirring occasionally.
 In the final 15 minutes, reduce heat to low and stir as needed.
 A pressure cooker will work the best for cooking steel cut oats.

 Uses: Steel Cut Oats can be used as a delicious hot cereal, or as a healthy and flavorful ingredient in oatmeal cookies, multi-grain breads, rolls and more

 Packaging: Steel Cut Oats are sealed air tight in a #10 can and weighs approximately 4.5 pounds.
 A case contains 6 #10 cans and weighs 27 pounds.
 Each can contains 49 servings.
 One serving size is ¼ cup.
-The 2 and 50 pound bag packaging may vary.

 Ingredients: Whole Grain Oats.